Aïcha Touré Benjamin Macke Zabou Guérin Birgit Bornauw Servais Haanen Jure Tori Johanna Stein

 AKKORDEONALE

-Pulsating alternations of solos and ensemble pieces and the exciting interactions between the musicians are the heart of each Akkordeonale.
+Pulsating alternations of solos and ensemble pieces and exciting interactions between the musicians are at the heart of every Akkordeonale.

-As different as the personalities, cultural backgrounds and playing styles may be - the common language of music creates a vibrant exchange that does not care about borders and dividing lines.
+As different as the personalities, cultural backgrounds and playing styles may be - the common language of music creates a lively understanding that does not care about borders and barriers.

 A celebration of sounds!
-Virtuosic and full of spirit!
-Adrenalin and balm for the soul!
+Adrenaline and balm for the soul!

 See – Listen – Enjoy